DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 This is an example of what the ICA does to an ERP.
 ![ERP-ICA-vs-no-ICA](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/filtering/1%2645-withandwithout-ica.jpg)

-This is the impact of the ICA on data, using IClable to auto delete bad components.
+This is the impact of the ICA on data, using IClabel to auto delete bad components.
 While all of the components that are deleted are non-brain related and we even check that within the components there is less than 5% brain data, the impact is huge.
 When using ICA always make sure to use the right setting and make sure your data look the way it should.
 Doing it manually takes a lot of practice and understanding of the data and a lot of time.
 This is why we currently prefer the more objective [IClabel](https://github.com/sccn/ICLabel) function in EEGlab

 To make more sense of the impact of deleting components I've plotted 4 different ERPs.
   - For the first ERP I deleted for each participant every component if the labels* of the sum of bad** components >90 and the brain label <3%***